How to Survive Pregnancy Fatigue With a Toddler - Baby Chick

 Prioritize Your Sleep

 Prioritizing your sleep and overall rest is so important.
 Even if you don’t have the time to sleep, sitting down and closing your eyes for a few minutes could be precisely what you need to help give you a little energy boost.
 Plus, you’ve been through the newborn phase before.
-The phase where we’re so smitten of our new bundles of joy, but deep down just wish they could sleep a bit longer.
+The phase where we’re so smitten with our new bundles of joy, but deep down, we just wish they could sleep a bit longer.
 Experiencing pregnancy fatigue with a toddler at home is just another reason to get that rest.

 Put Your Health and Nutrition First

 Pregnancy is a time of weird cravings, aversions, and foods that usually have minimal benefit to your health because it’s simply all you can muster to eat.
-If you can, try to prioritize iron-rich foods that can boost your energy.
+If you can, prioritize iron-rich foods that can boost your energy.
 These foods include dark leafy greens, beans/lentils, apples, pomegranates, and more.

-See first-trimester recipes, second-trimester recipes, third-trimester recipes.
+Related: first-trimester recipes, second-trimester recipes, and third-trimester recipes.

 Consider Preschool